xurble/FeedThing/docs/specification.md

 The following observed behaviors conflict with the approved product intent and must not be treated as requirements:

-- The public `/refresh/` endpoint allows unauthenticated callers to start polling work.
-Scheduled refresh is intended to be an operator function.
-- `/feedgarden/`, source revival, and source testing currently accept any authenticated user even though they are administrator functions.
-- Several ownership and HTTP-method failure paths return server errors instead of explicit 403 or 405 responses.
-- Manage Feeds attempts to refresh its list through the removed `/subscription/list/` endpoint.
-- Save and forget operations are not idempotent even though saved-post uniqueness is enforced by the database.
 - The public landing page says sign-ups are open while the active account adapter disables registration.
 - The OPML export interface says "your feeds" although it exports all global